 9 Things my Dog has Taught Me

-I usually spend my free time traveling, but as someone with autoimmune diseases, I can’t take the risk of catching COVID-19.
+I usually spend my free time traveling, but I have been home a lot more lately.
 That means Beau and I have had more quality time than ever before.
 I’ve spent so much of my day with him, hanging out and observing him, that I feel like I’ve learned a ton.
 Not about how to hula hoop, or knit a sweater – but life lessons Beau has taught me that will last forever.
 Here are the nine things my dog has taught me.

 Don’t Underestimate the Power of a Good Break

 It’s easy to get wrapped up in completing a task – especially now, when the line between work and home are totally blurred.
 Taking a break to walk Beau, or just five minutes of extra snuggles on the couch, have made a world of difference in my mood.
 Honestly, it might even make me more productive.
 We all need a breath of fresh air to keep our spirits high!

 Exercise Makes Everything Better

 Now that dog walks and trips to nature with Beau are my only way out of my house, I’ve definitely been reaching for the leash more often.
 He doesn’t mind, of course!
 And I’m finding that neither do I!
 Getting my blood pumping and moving around boosts my mood and clears my mind each time I do it, and the more I can tire Beau out, the better he behaves in the house.
 I’d call that a win-win.
 I love that this is one of the things my dog has taught me.

 It takes very little to make my sweet pup happy.
 A good blanket on the couch, chasing a ball around for a little while, or one of his favorite treats just about makes his day.
 He loves bird watching from the window.
 He loves a good sniff in the park.